ffmaer/quicksort-python/README.md

 ### HeapSort
 - We used a max-heap.

+### SelectionSort
+- In every interation, we select the minimum from the unsorted and put it at the right place.

+### InsertionSort
+- In every interation, we insert a new number to the sorted numbers.

 ### BubbleSort
 - BubbleSort works because we will move the smallest discovered to the left one step at a time.